hakanensari/ebay-ruby/README.md

 ### Market Place
 eBay has country bsaed marketplaces ( listed [here](https://developer.ebay.com/api-docs/static/rest-request-components.html#marketpl) ).
 By default, the eBay gem queries the US Marketplace.
 To change the marketplace, set the marketplace on the request object.

 **Note** For the Browse API, the marketplace value needs to use an underscore between EBAY and the country code (EBAY_AU).
-The other APIs require a hyphen between EBAY and the country code ( EBAY-AU )
+The Finding and Merchandising APIs require a hyphen between EBAY and the country code ( EBAY-AU )

 ## Development